spearman/glium-sdl2-hack/README.md

 drop before the acquired window.*

-It is also possible to acquire a "fake" reference to the `sdl2::VideoSubsystem` indirectly through the `Display::window` method, it is not possible to create a window on a thread other than main, so the `sdl2::VideoSubsystem::window` method to build a new window **should not be called from a child thread**.
+It is also possible to acquire a "fake" reference to the `sdl2::VideoSubsystem` indirectly through the `Display::window` method, but it is not possible to create a window on a thread other than main, so the `sdl2::VideoSubsystem::window` method to build a new window **should not be called from a child thread**.

 ## FAQ